Date Built: 1938

 The Draper Building includes classrooms, faculty offices, a student commons area on the 2nd and 3rd floors, campus ministry and the Danforth Chapel.

 In June 2000, renovation began on the Draper Building tower for the installation of a 56-bell Carillon.
-The carillon is an instrument consisting of bells that can be played like a piano or organ.
+The Carillon is an instrument consisting of bells that plays like a piano or organ.
 The musical instrument weighs 11 tons.
 The Berea College Carillon is the largest in Kentucky.